victorflorez/victorflorez.github.io/_posts/2023-07-28-Publications.md

 ---

+Embedded content
-What is public health?
+## What is public health?
 Here are some folks talking about:

 {% include embed.html url="https://www.youtube.com/watch?v=citkbBNd6FY" %}